deanebarker/odp-user-data/README.md

 Once this method is set, then anywhere in your code, you can call this:

 ```
-var profile = OptiDataProfile.GetCurrentUser();
+var profile = OptiDataProfile.GetCurrentProfile();
 ```

 (See `ProfileController.cs` for examples of this method.)

 That will call the `IdProvider` method internally, and feed the result into the constructor, returning a populated profile.
-If your `IdProvider` returns `null`, then `GetCurrentUser` will return `null` as well.
+If your `IdProvider` returns `null`, then `GetCurrentProfile` will return `null` as well.